mclevy/gfw_blog/WRI.GFW.blog.md

 If deforestation were to impact rivers in the way previous studies suggest, flow might occur more or less frequently within the flow range for which plants are designed, resulting in sub-optimal generation.
 There have been multiple calls for research on land use change impacts to river flow for precisely this reason.
 Modeling studies suggest deforestation may impact large reservoir facilities in Brazil, however, empirical analyses are limited, as are those that focus on small hydropower.

-Again, using the example of the Alto Teles Pires, we estimate hydropower generation potential at a hypothetical single-turbine run-of-river plant located within a head-maximizing 2-km radius of the existing flow gauge.
+Again, using the example of the Alto Teles Pires headwater basin, we estimate hydropower generation potential at a hypothetical single-turbine run-of-river plant located within a head-maximizing 2-km radius of the existing flow gauge.

 <img src="./WRI.GFW.blog_files/figure-html/unnamed-chunk-8.png" title="" alt="" style="display: block; margin: auto;" />

-**Flow and Modeled Hydropower at the Outlet of the Alto Teles Pires River Basin**
+**Flow and Modeled Hydropower at the Outlet of the Alto Teles Pires River Headwater Basin**

 *Flow is basin area-normalized daily flow measured at the basin outlet; Energy is energy generation potential in MW-days based on site-specific, energy-optimizing plant parameters (a single Francis turbine, an optimal plant capacity of 1.5 cm/day, non-zero efficiencies ranging from 0.46 to 0.86, and no minimum environmental flow).
 Data Source: [Agência Nacional de Águas (ANA)](http://www.ana.gov.br/PortalSuporte/frmSelecaoEstacao.aspx)*

 We apply the percentage increases in flow estimated by the regression to the Alto Teles Pires case: in the wet season, a 1% (or 4%) increase in mean wet season flow is equivalent to 2.4% (9.6%) of the minimum power-generating flow rate, and 0.2% (0.9%) of the maximum power-generating flow rate.
 In the dry season, both 1% or 4% increases in mean flow represent an insignificant fraction of power-generating flow extremes.

-The results suggest that in this basin, even extreme deforestation (e.g. the 90% increase in cumulative loss) would have negligible impact on peak energy generation, but possibly small (positive) impact on low flow energy generation.
-As with flow, it will be important to look at hydropower estimates across more than one basin - and we plan to in future work!
+These results are *not* causal, only statistical and exploratory, but for illustration: if our final analysis yielded similar results, then we might say extreme deforestation (e.g. the 90% increase in cumulative loss) would have negligible impact on peak energy generation, but possibly small (positive) impact on low flow energy generation.
+As with flow, it will be important to look at hydropower estimates across more than one basin, and move from asking statistical (association/correlation) questions to causal questions - and we plan to in future work!

-# Next Steps
+## Next Steps

 Ongoing work includes exploration of hydroclimate variables over an extended four-state region, which includes between 150-200 additional flow gauges; refinement of hydropower modeling methods; inclusion of other land use type categorizations, such as pasture and cropland; and additional regression (and other statistical) analyses of the relationship between land use change and flow, hydropower, and ultimately - temperature, humidity, and rainfall characteristics meaningful to food and biofuel agriculture.

 Where data availability reaches it's limit - particularity in the case of flow measurements, we plan to employ limited modeling techniques.
 For example, many basins, especially small ones, are not gauged in Brazil but may have more dramatic response to land use change.
 Therefore, using simple, data-validated flow prediction models, we can carry out an analysis similar to the one presented here, but on a much larger and more diverse set of basins.

+Lastly, we plan to move from an exploratory, statistical analysis of relationships between land, climate, and hydrologic variables to a causal analysis of the impact of land use change on flow and hyropower.

 ****